mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Attempt PCIe Remove and Rescan

 Find your design on the PCIe bus address, the `03` below, and remove it.
-Then rescan the PCIe bus.
+Then rescan the PCIe bus to confirm it shows up again.
 ```
 lspci -nn -d 15b3:
 sudo lspci -tv -nn -d 15b3: